openmediavault/openmediavault-docs/development/contribute.rst

     * If the PR fixes a `GitHub issue <https://github.com/openmediavault/openmediavault/issues>`_, then the line ``Fixes: https://github.com/openmediavault/openmediavault/issues/<ISSUE_NR>`` must be included.
-    * You have to subscribe the CLA online via GitHub.
+    * You have to sign the CLA online via GitHub.

 How to become a translator?
     If you want to help translating the |omv| |webui| please do the following: